Kubernetes Gateway API Custom Resources

 Functional limitation

-mTLS for downstream and upstream are incubating features as described in the article Release notes, incubating and deprecated features.
+mTLS for downstream and upstream are incubating features as described in the article Release notes and incubating features.

 CR HTTPRoute